 Roberto Isaias, a philanthropist

 The constant help to the people and institutions is something that moves the Isaias.

 They consider it a family principle that has to do with respect for human dignity.
-That sense of collaboration did not stop in Ecuador; it has gone to transcended the United States.
-Donations and contributions have been many, and are part of the life of Roberto Isaias, who participates in some of these institutions as a member of the Board of Directors: Voices for Children, The Jackson Health Foundation, The Baptist Health Foundation, St. Jude Children’s Research Hospital.
+That sense of collaboration did not stop in Ecuador and it has transcended to the United States.
+Donations and contributions have been many, and are part of the life of Roberto Isaias.